alessioEdudoc/ng-build-base/README.md

 ## Directory Layout

 ```
-app/                  --> all of the source files for the application
+src/                  --> all of the source files for the application
+  vendor/                 --> bower third-party packages
+    ...
+  assets/                 --> assets folder for images, fonts etc.
+    ...
+  modules/                --> folder containing all Angular modules
+    <module name>/

+      <module name>.js    --> the module declaration file, contains just the module dependency statement

-  feat/                 --> all app specific features
+      common/             --> contains all the code shared among the module features
+        config/           --> all the module .config  and  .run
+        services/         --> all the module .service  and  .factory, and relative .test.js files
+        directives/       --> all the module .directive  and  related files (Controllers and Templates and test files)
+        filters/          --> all the module .filter
+        constants/        --> all the module .constant

+      features/
-    <feature A>/              --> files related to feature "A"
+        <feature name>/   --> all Angular files related to a specific feature
-      ctrl/                    --> controllers related to feature "A"
+          controllers/    --> all Controllers relative to this feature, and their relative .test.js files
-      tmpl/                    --> templates related to feature "A"
+          templates/      --> all Templates relative to this feature

-  less/                       --> LESS files
-    styles.less               --> main LESS file
-  app.js                --> main application module
-  index.html            --> app layout file (the main html template file of the app)
+  index.html              --> main index file (the main html template file of the app)

 karma.conf.js             --> config file for running unit tests with Karma

 e2e-tests/                --> end-to-end tests
-  protractor-conf.js    --> Protractor config file
+  conf/                   --> Protractor config files
-  scenarios.js          --> end-to-end scenarios to be run by Protractor
+    ...
+  abstract/               --> PageObject and Component abstraction objects
+    ...
+  pages/                  --> application-specific PageObjects
+    ...
+  specs/                  --> test-case specification files
+    ...
 gulpfile.js               --> Gulp tasks definition
-  gulp/               --> build configuration files

 build/                    --> the compiled application files
 ```